Justis-Lamanna/pkmn-framework/README.md

 plans will allow the programmer to specify basic arithmetic operators in conjunction with the Configuration objects, to specify, for example, `testKey + 4`.

+Values can also be retrieved through the `getFromConfig(key)` method on the HexFramework object.

 The main intention of Configurations is to allow the use of ini files.
 Indeed, a file-based configuration is the only one that currently exists out of the box, which can parse either a standard or XML Java Properties file.